merfik933/FreelanceFinder/README.md

 FreelanceFinder is a service that quickly notifies users about new projects from various freelance platforms, with filtering and other useful features.

+⚠️ This is a protected project.
+The code is published for portfolio and educational purposes only.
+Any usage, reproduction, or modification without explicit permission from the author is prohibited.
+For inquiries or collaboration, contact anatoliy9370@gmail.com.

 ## Key features

 - Available via Telegram Bot